dfuse-io/docs/content/docs/reference/rest/state-table-row.md

 # GET `/v0/state/table/row`

+Fetches a single row from the state of any table, at any block height.

+## Usage

-> Sample request:
+Sample request:

 {{< highlight shell >}}
 curl -H "Authorization: Bearer $TOKEN" \
     "https://mainnet.eos.dfuse.io/v0/state/table/row?account=eosio.token&scope=b1&table=accounts&primary_key=EOS&key_type=symbol_code&block_num=25000000&json=true"
 {{< /highlight >}}

-Fetches a single row from the state of any table, at any block height.

-### Requesting past blocks
+## Requesting past blocks

 The `block_num` parameter determines for which block you want a table row snapshot.
 This can be anywhere in the chain's history.

 If the requested `block_num` is irreversible, you will get an immutable snapshot.
 If the `block_num` is still in a reversible chain, you will get a full consistent snapshot, but it is not guaranteed to pass irreversibility.
 Inspect the returned `up_to_block_id` parameter to understand from which longest chain the returned value is a snapshot of.

-### ABI handling
+## ABI handling

 The _dfuse_ API tracks ABI changes and will the row with the ABI in effect at the `block_num` requested.

 Row is decoded only if `json: true` is passed.
 Otherwise, hexadecimal of its binary data is returned instead.

 If you requested a json-decoded form but it was impossible to decode a row (ex: the ABI was not well formed at that `block_num`), the `hex` representation would be returned along with an `error` field containing the decoding error.

-### Input parameters
+## Input parameters

 Name | Type | Options | Description
 -----|------|---------|------------